arangodb/docs-hugo/site/content/3.11/develop/integrations/spring-data-arangodb/reference-version-4/mapping/_index.md

 [Spring Data Commons](https://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#mapping.fundamentals).

 Methods in `ArangoOperations` try modifying the domain objects accepted as parameters, updating the properties potentially modified by the server side, if the related fields are mutable.
 This applies to the fields annotated with:
 - `@ArangoId`
 - `@Id`
 - `@Rev`

-In addition, the methods:
+In addition, the following methods also try to update the fields annotated with `@ComputedValueField`:
 - `ArangoOperations#repsert(Object)`
 - `ArangoOperations#repsertAll(Iterable<Object>, Class<?>)`
-will also try updating the fields annotated with `@ComputedValueField`.

 ## Object Identity

-The most of the methods in `ArangoOperations` and `ArangoRepository` return new entity instances, except:
+The most of the methods in `ArangoOperations` and `ArangoRepository` return new entity instances, except the following:
 - `ArangoRepository#save(Object)`
 - `ArangoRepository#saveAll(Iterable<Object>)`

 These methods return by default the same instance(s) of the domain object(s) accepted as parameter(s) and update the properties potentially modified by the server side, if the related fields are mutable.
 This applies to the fields annotated with:
 - `@ArangoId`
 - `@Id`
 - `@Rev`
 - `@ComputedValueField`

 This behavior can be changed by overriding `ArangoConfiguration#returnOriginalEntities()`, which by default returns `true`.
-For example, to return new entity instances from `ArangoRepository#save(Object)` and `ArangoRepository#saveAll(Iterable<Object>)`:
+An example of returning new entity instances from `ArangoRepository#save(Object)` and `ArangoRepository#saveAll(Iterable<Object>)`:

 ```java
 @Configuration